qige023/Glorex/README.md

 to be add..

 ## Platforms ##
-The sample code for the OpenGL ES 3.0 Programming Guide currently builds on the following platforms:
+This project currently builds on the following platforms:

 * Android 4.3+ NDK (C/C++)
 * Android 4.3+ SDK (Java)